khoaHyh/neural-network-from-scratch/parts/part1/part1.md

-# Project Setup & Linear Model
+# Part 1.
+Linear Model & Gradient Descent

 For each part, I'll lay out a rough outline of what I should do which is a combination of what I learned from watching Jeremy Howard build with the Microsoft Excel spreadsheet and [claude.ai](https://claude.ai/new)'s help.
 I've asked it not to give any "answers" (e.g., the correct code)